Winter Weekend Workshop January 13-16, 2017

-The Vocal Soloist Program includes daily masterclasses with Baroque specialist Julianne Baird; chamber music coachings on repertoire for solo voice with period instruments; specialized classes that delve deep into solo repertoire, style, and ornamentation of the Baroque era.
-Directed by Saskia Coolen.
+The Baroque Academy Vocal Soloist Program includes daily masterclasses with Baroque specialist Julianne Baird; chamber music coachings on repertoire for solo voice with period instruments; specialized classes that delve deep into solo repertoire, style, and ornamentation of the Baroque era.
+Audition deadline April 1, 2017.

-The Opera Program offers the experience of performing a role in a fully-staged Baroque opera.
+The Baroque Academy Opera Project offers the experience of performing a role in a fully-staged Baroque opera.
 Emphasis on Baroque gesture, historical singing style and pronunciation, rhetoric, and acting.
-Directed by Drew Minter, conducted by Kevin Mallon.
-For the 2015 Festival, the opera will be Handel's Il Pastor Fido.
+Audition deadline April 1, 2017.

 The Ensemble Singing Intensive is a unique program that offers advanced singers the opportunity to sing one-on-a-part ensemble repertoire from the Medieval and Renaissance eras.
 Students will work on skills essential to the modern singer of early music by participating in daily ensemble coachings, presenting in ensemble masterclasses, and performing.

-Audition deadline: May 1, 2015
+Audition deadline: April 1, 2017

 Staged and directed by Grant Herreid with pit band.
 Audition deadline April 1, 2017